Tafari Campbell identified as man who died paddleboarding near Obama’s home – latest

 Officials later named the man as Tafari Campbell, who had worked for the Obamas at the White House and then afterwards.
 Police said meither Mr Obama nor his wife Michelle were at home when Campbell died.

-“Tafari was a beloeved part of our family,” the Obama family said.
+“Tafari was a beloved part of our family,” the Obama family said.
 “Our hearts are broken that he’s gone... we join everyone who knew and loved Tafari, especially his wife Sherise and their twin boys, Xavier and Savin, in grieving the loss of a truly wonderful man.”

 Follow live updates below as this story unfolds.